Webinar

 Oil prices level off

-Chart depicts actual and projected average monthly price of crude oil per barrel January 2020 - September 9, 2024.
+Chart depicts average monthly price of crude oil per barrel January 2020 - November 4, 2024.

 Metals prices can be considered in two categories – precious metals such as gold and silver, and industrial metals used in manufacturing, such as nickel and copper for electric vehicle batteries.
-Gold prices dropped to a low of $1,831/ounce in October 2023, but by mid-September 2024 rose to more than $2,500/ounce, a jump of more than 38% in less than one year.4
+Gold prices dropped to a low of $1,831/ounce in October 2023, but by the end of October 2024 rose to more than $2,800/ounce, a jump of 53% in less than one year.
+However, in November’s first half, gold prices dropped by 8%.5

-“While gold prices often rise in conjunction with inflation, the recent upturn in the face of inflation’s decline may reflect significant global central bank gold demand,” says Haworth.
-“The trend is positive, but with inflation slowing, it’s not certain that it’s a sustainable trend.”
+“While gold prices often rise in conjunction with inflation, the recent upturn in the face of inflation’s decline may have reflected significant global central bank gold demand,” says Haworth.
+“However, with inflation slowing, it’s not certain that it’s a sustainable trend.”

 As for industrial metals, Haworth says supply concerns are an issue, particularly with more robust demand driven by increased production of electric vehicles.
 Minerals such as cobalt and nickel are key components for electric vehicle batteries.
 “We have longer-term supply issues,” says Haworth, “but in the near term, trade constraints such as tariffs have slowed demand.”

-Investors sometimes consider including commodities in a portfolio to hedge the impact of higher inflation.
-Commodities may have appeared more attractive when inflation was higher.
+Investors sometimes consider including commodities as a portfolio hedge during inflationary periods.
+Higher inflation tends to enhance commodities’ attractiveness.
 “The challenge,” according to Haworth, “is that when you invest in a specific commodity, you have to get both decisions right – buying it cheap enough, and having the ability to sell it at a higher price.”
-Haworth notes that in the meantime, investors are not “paid” in the form of income while they wait to see if prices move higher.
+Haworth notes that in the meantime, investors are not “paid” in the form of income while they wait for price appreciation.

-Haworth says commodities sometimes are more effective as a tactical position in a portfolio.
+Haworth says commodities are sometimes more effective as a tactical position in a portfolio.
 “It’s difficult to earn a durable return with direct investments in commodities or commodity futures,” he warns.
+“Given the state of today’s global economy, it’s not at all clear that the environment will result in higher, near-term commodity prices.”

 Investors should be prepared for frequent changes, both higher and lower, in commodity prices.
-Talk with your financial professional about opportunities to position your portfolio to capitalize on market trends stemming from the commodities trade.
+Talk with your financial professional about the appropriateness of a commodities position in your portfolio.

 Frequently asked questions